Sreehari425/cosmic-byte-wine-configuration/README.md

 ## Introduction

 This guide provides step-by-step instructions for configuring Cosmic Byte devices on Linux using Wine.
-It focuses on enabling device detection and functionality for applications that require proprietary drivers.
+It focuses on enabling device detection and functionality for applications that require proprietary software.

 **<u>*Note : This only works with devices which uses human device interface(HID</u>)***